 That’s actually great news having in mind that we’ve been waiting for this Penguin update for nearly 2 years.

-In this article we’ll talk about disavowing bad or unnatural links and keeping your link profile clean and secure.
+In this article I’ll talk about disavowing bad or unnatural links and keeping your link profile clean and secure.

 How to recognize bad links and disavow them?